opentable/uk-tech-blog/source/_posts/the-adoption-of-configuration-management.markdown

 date: 2014-02-10 13:46
 comments: true
 author: pstack
-categories: [DevOps, Configuration management, Puppet]
+tags: [DevOps, Configuration management, Puppet]
 ---

 In years gone by, we were a traditional IT company.
 We had teams of developers and operations.
 They rarely mixed.
 Around nine months ago we started to really try and get these teams working together.
 We introduced a configuration management tool, [Puppet](http://puppetlabs.com/puppet/what-is-puppet), into our ecosystem.